 There is no shame in admitting we have flaws; this suggests openness and a healthy self-esteem.
 It takes such great courage and strength of character and spirit that any doubt should be replaced with acceptance that propels us into change.

-Instead of hiding who we are, we can choose to embrace the broken times and faults that make us beautiful.
+Instead of being stressed and hiding who we are, we can choose to embrace the broken times and faults that make us beautiful.